Annise Parker

-Annise Danette Parker (born May 17, 1956) is an American politician who served as the 61st Mayor of Houston, Texas, from 2010 until 2016.
-She also served as an at-large member of the Houston City Council from 1998 to 2003 and city controller from 2004 to 2010.
+Annise Danette Parker (born May 17, 1956) is an American politician from the state of Texas.
+A Democrat, Parker served as the 61st Mayor of Houston, Texas, from 2010 until 2016.
+She also served as an at-large member of the Houston City Council from 1998 to 2003 and as city controller from 2004 to 2010.

-Parker was Houston's second female mayor (after Kathy Whitmire), and one of the first openly gay mayors of a major U.S. city, with Houston being the most populous U.S. city to elect an openly gay mayor until Lori Lightfoot was elected mayor of Chicago in 2019.
+Parker is Houston's second female mayor (after Kathy Whitmire).
+She is also one of the first openly gay mayors of a major U.S. city, with Houston being the most populous U.S. city to elect an openly gay mayor until Lori Lightfoot was elected mayor of Chicago in 2019.

-Following the voter-approval of Proposition 2 on November 3, 2015, which extended the terms of the Mayor, City Controller, and City Councilmembers to two four-year terms, Parker became the last Houston Mayor to be limited to serving three two-year terms.

 Early life and education

-Parker was born in Houston on May 17, 1956, and grew up in the community of Spring Branch, where she attended public schools.
-Her mother was a bookkeeper, and her adoptive father worked for the Red Cross.
+Parker was born in the Spring Branch community of Houston on May 17, 1956.
+Her mother, Kay Parker, was a bookkeeper.
+Parker was adopted by her mother's second husband, Ivy Leslie Parker, who worked for the Red Cross.
 She lived briefly in Mississippi and South Carolina.
 In 1971, when Parker was 15, her family moved to a U.S. Army post in Mannheim, Germany for two years.
 In Germany, she volunteered in the Red Cross youth service organization and worked at the post library.

-Growing up, Parker was extremely shy and suffered from extreme anxiety.
-Her family even nicknamed her "turtle", and she maintains a turtle collection today.
+Growing up, Parker was shy and suffered from extreme anxiety; her family nicknamed her "Turtle".
+She has maintained a turtle collection.

+Parker graduated from Stall High School in North Charleston, South Carolina in 1974 and was named a National Merit Scholar.
+During her senior year of high school, Parker participated in the school’s National Honor Society, Ecology Club, and Christian Youth Fellowship and was a high jumper and long jumper on the track team.

-Parker began attending Rice University on a National Merit scholarship in 1974, working several jobs to pay for her room and board.
+Parker began attending Rice University in 1974, working several jobs to pay for her room and board.
 While at Rice, Parker founded a lesbian student group.
-A member of Jones College, she graduated in 1978 with a bachelor's degree in anthropology, psychology and sociology.
+A member of Jones College (a residential college at Rice), she graduated from Rice in 1978 with a bachelor's degree in anthropology, psychology and sociology.
 In 2005, Parker completed Harvard University's John F. Kennedy School of Government program for Senior Executives in State and Local Government as a David Bohnett LGBTQ Victory Institute Leadership Fellow.

 Career

 Prior to serving as an elected official, Parker worked in the oil and gas industry as a software analyst for over 20 years, including 18 years at Mosbacher Energy.
-In addition, she co-owned Inklings Bookshop with business partner Pokey Anderson from the late 1980s until 1997 and served as president of the Neartown Civic Association from 1995 to 1997.
+In addition, she co-owned Inklings Bookshop with business partner Pokey Anderson from 1989 until 1999, and served as president of the Neartown Civic Association from 1995 to 1997.
 In 1986 and 1987, she was president of the Houston GLBT Political Caucus.